About

 After graduating he worked at 5th Studio architects, where he became a director.

 Jay taught at Cambridge University as a Design Fellow from 2007-2012.
-He is co-Chair of the Royal Borough of Kensington and Chelsea quality review panel, is on the Redbridge design review panel.
+He is co-Chair of the Royal Borough of Kensington and Chelsea quality review panel, is on the Redbridge and Brent design review panels.
 He regularly crits at schools across the UK and is an external examiner for London Metropolitan University.

 Director